Ola-Alt-Bsky/Parse-CC-Base-Python/README.md

 To run this program, run the script ParseBase.py using a Python interpreter.
 This was written using Python 3.12.

-Running the program will return a folder with the parsed JSON file of all your content, a list of characters, a list of locations, and a list of songs.
+Running the program will return a folder called "Output" with the parsed JSON file of all your content, a list of characters, a list of locations, and a list of songs.
 The program WILL crash if it can't find what is needed.

 Have fun!